 While that extra step may sound like a hassle, it can actually be a good thing.
 OTAs sometimes charge more than you’d pay if you were booking directly through an airline (see the price differential between Lufthansa/United and the other options in the screenshot above?).
 Google Flights displays the lowest prices to book, no matter if they’re through an OTA or through an airline itself, which lets you easily compare them.

-Now that we’ve covered what Google Flights is, let’s dig into how to use it.
+Now that we’ve covered what Google Flights is and how to best use it, let’s dig into how to optimize the process.

 Step 1: Enter your basic flight criteria